zliu392/exam-project/README.md

 3. unbiasedly estimates any causal effect estimable with standard RCTs.

+Please refer to the [<a href="https://github.com/zliu392/exam-project/blob/master/documents/pseudocode.pdf">pseudocode</a>] for the details of EXAM algorithm.

 ### Author(s)

 This package is written and maintained by Yusuke Narita (yusuke.narita@yale.edu).